j-o-phillips/spaceacademy-backend/README.md

 I am very proud of the way the UI looks for this project, particularly the 3D elements.
 Prior to this project I had never used react-three-fiber, having only coded in three.js and the speed and ease that that framework allowed was a joy to work with.

 I am also proud of the amount of content I was able to include in the app, exceeding the projects requirements for 2 data models.
-Due to my enjoyment and the efficiency of working with Django-Rest-Framework, I was able to implement 16 data models, many of which incorporated full CRUD functionality., along with an app that, although small, feels like a complete, stand-alone project.
+Due to my enjoyment and the efficiency of working with Django-Rest-Framework, I was able to implement 16 data models, many of which incorporated full CRUD functionality, along with an app that, although small, feels like a complete, stand-alone project.

 These were my key takeaways for this project:

-- **I really enjoy working with python/Django**
+- **I really enjoy working with python/Django and have gained a basic understanding of this framework**
-- **I really enjoy working with react-three-fiber**
+- **I learned how to implement Three.js into a React project with React Three Fiber**
 - **I aim to plan my responsive design more thoroughly**
 - **I aim to become adept with a css framework rather than always using custom css**